Skip to content

 4. Le Buste de Charles Garnier:

-A couple of minutes away from the opera house, this sculptural work is dedicated to the man who designed the prestigious building.
+A few minutes from the opera house, this sculptural work is dedicated to the man who designed the prestigious building.
 The monument at Rue Scribe Ramp, at the back of the opera house, displays a layout of the opera house and is topped by a bust of the famous architect.
 Garnier’s name is forever inscribed in history books after his fine work on the design of the Palais Garnier.

 Where to stay near Palais Garnier